stream-protocol/stream-payments-monorepo/packages/plugins/README.md

 This project is open-source and available under the [MIT License](link-to-license).

----

-For more information and detailed documentation, visit our [StreamPay Developer Portal](link-to-developer-portal).
+For more information and detailed documentation, visit our [StreamPayments Developer Portal](link-to-developer-portal).
+(Not developed yet)

 For support and inquiries, please contact us at [support@streamprotocol.org](mailto:support@streamprotocol.org).